Pinaki82/Tulu-C-IDE/README.md

 #### [AutoComplPop](https://github.com/vim-scripts/AutoComplPop.git) -> Pops up auto-completion menu from set dictionaries and opened buffers.

 It can also complete filename with path.
+[AutoComplPop](https://github.com/vim-scripts/AutoComplPop.git) will not be available when you choose the second combination for completion and code checking.
+Avoid using it with the first (default) combination.

 Menu -> Plugin -> ACP-auto-popup for turning on/off this feature.